TheSongOfEnderion/josee/Chapters/Chapter 1 – Rekindled Dreams (1).md

 "...
 And we're in debt," my father borrowed 50 gold coins from Baron Rotweiss to fund his travels.
 Assuredly, Rotweiss did it with a greedy smile.
 His intent to steal our territory was all too obvious.

-Thinking of that, I turned to look over the town.
+Thinking of that, I turned to look over the village.
 The houses were old, many buildings were decrepit, and the last storm had washed away half the houses.
-The rest of the town lived in makeshift sheds.
+The rest of the village lived in makeshift sheds.
 It didn't help that the nearby forest was not exactly safe.
 It was the safe haven of foul beasts.
 So, the people could only get so much material from it before retreating.
 I could understand why Josee's father was in a desperate stance.

 He was an inadequate ruler.

-Though it would greatly benefit me if this town prospered, after all, I needed money... to get stronger.
+Though it would greatly benefit me if this village prospered, after all, I needed money... to get stronger.
 My eyes automatically turned dark, and I heaved a sigh of desperation.

 "...
 This is a chance... given to me.
 I don't know by whom or by what."